lynixliu/SwiftAvroCore/README.md

 """
 ```

+### Encoding and decoding

 Here is a simple `main.swift` file which uses SwiftAvroCore.
-This guide assumes you have already installed a version of the latest [Swift binary distribution](https://swift.org/download/#latest-development-snapshots).
 ```
 // main.swift
 import Foundation